lingaoliu105/lingaoliu105.github.io/_posts/2024-10-26-building-modular-plugins-in-go-a-step-by-step-guide.md

 ## Step 5: Plugin Discovery and Loading

 In a real-world scenario, your host application may need to discover and load multiple plugins from a directory.
-Here’s an example of how you could implement plugin discovery:
+Here's an example of how you could implement plugin discovery:

 ```go
 func loadPlugins(dir string) []greeter.Greeter {